-This tutorial will guide you through the basics of editing in CryMannequin.
-We will be opening the editor and a setup file called a "preview setup".
-Then we will be creating & editing fragments, and finally we will look at how to save the changes.
+This tutorial will guide you through the basics of editing with the Mannequin Editor.
+We'll be opening the editor and a setup file called a "preview setup".
+Then we'll be creating & editing fragments, and finally we'll look at how to save the changes.

 It uses samples that are part of the SDK.
 Feel free to follow along with the step by step instructions.